Griggs Automotive's employees are highly-trained, experienced and dedicated to the success of our business.

 Simons and his buddies, Rob Knapp and Rick Richardson, love what they do.
 This bunch has been working together at Griggs Automotive for the past 16 years.

-“We fix cars,” said Knapp, who bought the “family business” from Simons back in March. “...
-The car comes in broken and we fix it.
-Not only do we make the cars go again, but we help people out.
+“We fix cars,” said Knapp, who bought the “family business” from Simons back in March.
+“It's our motto; it's what we do!
+Cars come in broken and we fix it.
+Not only do we make the cars run again, but we help people out.
 That makes their lives a little easier.”

 Simons started working for the shop’s original owner, Martin Griggs, back in the mid-1970s.
 Knapp, the master mechanic and computer guru, came on board in 1991.
 Richardson, a former salesman at a local auto parts store, started writing service reports, while working phones and the front counter at Griggs in 2000.